MPedraBento/Fashion-MNIST/README.md

 # Fashion-MNIST
-Fashion MNIST with ResNet3 for experimentation of GPU enabled tensorflow and model subclassing.
+Fashion MNIST with ResNet3 in GPU enabled tensorflow and model subclassing.
+No data augmentation was used.